apache/pulsar-site/versioned_docs/version-2.5.0/client-libraries-java.md

 ## Schema

 In Pulsar, all message data consists of byte arrays "under the hood."
-[Message schemas](schema-get-started.md) enable you to use other types of data when constructing and handling messages (from simple types like strings to more complex, application-specific types.md).
+[Message schemas](schema-get-started.md) enable you to use other types of data when constructing and handling messages (from simple types like strings to more complex, application-specific types).
 If you construct, say, a [producer](#producers) without specifying a schema, then the producer can only produce messages of type `byte[]`.
 The following is an example.

 ```java